Unified description of cuprate superconductors by fractionalized electrons emerging from integrated analyses of photoemission spectra and quasiparticle interference: Single-particle spectra of the TCFM

 \subsection{Dispersions for Im$\Sbg=0$}

-Figure \ref{fig:akw_disp_ImSbg=0} shows $\Akw$ [Eq.~(\ref{eq:akw})] calculated for the TCFM with Im$\Sbg$=0 (see Appendix A.1.c for the definition of $\Sbg$).
+Figure \ref{fig:akw_disp_ImSbg=0} shows $\Akw$ [Eq.~(\ref{eq:akw})] calculated for the TCFM with Im$\Sbg$=0 (see Appendix \ref{sssec:bg} for the definition of $\Sbg$).
 This result represents the spectral structure inherent to the TCFM, without the smearing by the background self-energy.
-Notice that Re$\Sbg$ remains in this calculation, giving a large renormalization around the Fermi energy and a deformation of the dispersion at higher energies.
+Note that Re$\Sbg$ remains in this calculation, giving a large renormalization around the Fermi energy and a deformation of the dispersion at higher energies.

 The most prominent difference from Fig.~\ref{fig:akw_disp}(a-c) is seen in the antinodal region, where $\Sbg$ is particularly strong due to the momentum dependence of Eq.~(\ref{eq:sbg}) and $c_{\rm bg}=0.218$.
 We can see a clear dip (gap) between the Bogoliubov quasiparticle band and the ingap state, which corresponds to a hump.
 A similar peak-dip-hump structure appears for $\w<0$ due to the particle-hole symmetric nature of the superconductivity.